 Note: the sort order option defines the position of the search bar in the Shopify blog sidebar.
 The lower the number, the higher the search bar will be displayed.

 Don't forget to Save the settings and that's it.
-Nothing else is required.
+Nothing else is

 A blog sitemap plays a vital role in your page rankings.
 If it is not configured correctly your blog pages won't be crawled, indexed and ranked properly.
-Since our Shopify Blog App allows you to configure blog sitemap in a few clicks, all you need to do is submit it to search engines.
+Since our Shopify Blog App allows you to in a few clicks, all you need to do is submit it to search engines.

 However, if you don't want some pages to be crawled and indexed, you simply need to exclude them from the sitemap.
 And you'll learn how to do that in this article.